Chapter 31 Advice to Non-users

 Transmutating sexual energy into productive habits brings with it an extra layer of productivity.

-You may wish to have sex without orgasm either, which as mentioned earlier, is a wonderful sexual experience.
+You may wish to have sex without orgasm as well, which as mentioned earlier, is a wonderful sexual experience.
 You can strengthen your ability to do this by practicing Kegel exercises.
 From personal experience, the easiest and most effective way to target this muscle is stopping your urine mid-stream.
 Separation of the tantric and propagative parts of sex is one of the many bonuses of escaping the PMO trap (and my partners have loved it too!).

 31.6 Deviations from standard advice